-- ▶ Practice Tip: To avoid a deportable offense for a crime of "domestic violence," arrange a plea to Pen C §243(e)(1), which is not necessarily a "crime of domestic violence" provided the defendant does not admit any use of violent physical force.
+▶ Practice Tip: To avoid a deportable offense for a crime of "domestic violence," arrange a plea to Pen C §243(e)(1) (spousal or cohabitant battery), which is not necessarily a "crime of domestic violence" provided the defendant does not admit any use of violent physical force.
 A plea to Pen C §273.5, which is categorically a crime of violence and an aggravated felony if a sentence of 1 year or more is imposed, is to be avoided.
-See Ortega-Mendez v Gonzales (9th Cir 2006) 450 F3d 1010 (misdemeanor battery under Pen C §242 is not crime of violence or domestic violence offense); Matter of Sanudo (BIA 2006) 23 I&N Dec 968 (battery and spousal battery under Pen C §\$242, 243(e) are not crimes of violence, domestic violence offenses, or crimes involving moral turpitude). - ▶ Warning: Penal Code §243(e) (spousal or cohabitant battery) can be violated with mere offensive touching (not a crime of moral turpitude) or by actual violent physical force (a crime of moral turpitude).
-To avoid the possibility that the immigration court will take evidence, which it can do for a crime of moral turpitude under Matter of Silva-Trevino (AG 2008) 24 I&N Dec 687, it is important to try to craft a plea that amends the complaint to allege that the defendant committed "offensive touching" or "used force but not violent force" and state this as the factual basis for the plea as well.
-This should conclusively determine that the crime is not a crime of moral turpitude.
-See §52.40.
+See Ortega-Mendez v Gonzales (9th Cir 2006) 450 F3d 1010 (misdemeanor battery under Pen C §242 is not crime of violence or domestic violence offense); Matter of Sanudo (BIA 2006) 23 I&N Dec 968 (battery and spousal battery under Pen C §§242, 243(e) are not crimes of violence, domestic violence offenses, or crimes involving moral turpitude).

+▶ Warning: Penal Code §243(e)(1) (spousal or cohabitant battery) can be violated with mere offensive touching (not a crime of moral turpitude) or by actual violent physical force (a crime of moral turpitude).
+To avoid the possibility that the immigration court will take evidence, which it can do for a crime of moral turpitude under Matter of Silva-Trevino (AG 2008) 24 I&N Dec 687, it is important to try to craft a plea that either amends the complaint to allege that the defendant committed "offensive touching" or "used force but not violent force," and give a copy to the defendant, or states this as the factual basis for the plea on the record, and obtain a copy of the transcript for the defendant.
+This should conclusively determine that the crime is not a crime of moral turpitude and conclusively establish that the offense is not an aggravated felony crime of violence if a sentence of 1 year or more is imposed.
+See §52.26 on divisible statutes, §52.40 on crimes of moral turpitude, and §52.47 on aggravated felonies.

 If the plea is not to a crime of violence, it will not be considered a deportable domestic violence conviction even if domestic violence counseling or anger management is imposed as a condition of probation, or other evidence shows that the event was in fact a domestic violence incident.
+Cisneros-Perez v Gonzales (9th Cir 2006) 465 F3d 386.

 Domestic relationship can probably be proved by evidence outside record of conviction.
 It is no longer good practice to try to avoid a crime of domestic violence by avoiding evidence of the domestic relationship in the record of conviction.
-It is very likely that the immigration court will permit evidence outside the record of conviction to establish this element in view of U.S. v Hayes (2009) 555 US 415, 172 L Ed 2d 816, 129 S Ct 1079.
+It is very likely that the immigration court will permit evidence outside the record of conviction to establish this element in view of U.S. v Hayes (2009) 555 US 415, 129 S Ct 1079.
 This relationship includes current or ex-spouse, coparent of child, cohabitant living as spouse, or other relationship protected under the domestic violence laws of the state of conviction, such as California.